avdgaag/arjanvandergaag.nl/content/blog/up-and-running-with-lotus.md

 **Note**: I will try to keep this article and the example repository up to date, but do consider this is written against version 0.3.0 of Lotus.

+**Update**: Luca Guidi was kind enough to provide feedback on the first version of this article; I have updated it accordingly.

 ## The example application

 I've put up a very (_very_) simple application on Github at